Acthar Gel patient: Brandi carrying backpack outdoors Acthar Gel patient: Brandi carrying backpack outdoors

 There were certain limits in this study.
 Acthar Gel is not a cure.
 Though Acthar Gel has been shown to help some people, not all people may experience the same results.
 Keep in mind that people in these clinical settings were on several treatments in addition to Acthar Gel.
 The results seen in these people may not be due to Acthar Gel.

-Acthar Gel patient: Dianna shares her experience of taking Acthar Gel
+Acthar Gel patient: Dianna shares her experience treating her uveitis with Acthar Gel

 MEET DIANNA